 This means that the PSC will investigate incidents of excavation-caused damage to natural gas and hazardous liquid pipelines, and may assess such penalties as are appropriate.
 The provisions of the statute apply, with some exceptions, to excavation activities conducted by utility service providers, licensed professionals such as plumbers or other contractors, and individuals, including property owners.

-- Kentucky Underground Facility Damage Prevention Act – version in effect until July 13, 2018
+- Kentucky Underground Facility Damage Prevention Act – version in effect as of July 14, 2018

 - FREQUENTLY ASKED QUESTIONS ABOUT "Before you Dig"